 Want to connect with fellow cat lovers and those who love the same breed as you?
 TICA is a large resource made up of smaller regions and clubs around the world.
 Click here to find a club near you and contact information for your regional director and website.
 Wherever you are, you’re in TICA’s world!®

-Find a Kitten: Birman TICA Breeders
+Find a Kitten: British Shorthair

 Did You Know?

-From the Breed Standard
+The Breed Standard

 The British is an imposing breed.
 Their large, round face should have a sweet open expression, with a smug rounded muzzle.
 Chubby cheeks and no neck, blend into a stocky, semi-cobby, muscular, wide and firm body.
 Their coat is dense and rich, plush and thick in both shorthair and longhair varieties.
 Slightly reserved in temperament, they are a four feet on the floor breed, and like to be handled with gentle firmness and supported when carried.